5 Foods that boost the immune system

 Winter signals cold and flu season, so it’s time to tweak your healthy patterns and seek as many ways as possible to boost your immunity.
 Ultimately we know that a balanced eating plan, regular activity, low stress levels and a good night’s sleep are the best strategies.
 Here’s a rundown of the nutrients you need to keep your immune system strong and where to get them.

 Long chain omega-3s from fish are known to help prevent inflammation, especially in rheumatoid arthritis, which can play up during the colder months.
-But when it comes to giving your immune system a boost, it’s all about getting the right amount, as you can have too much of a good thing.
+When it comes to giving your immune system a boost, recent studies have shown that fish oil rich in DHA enhances the activity of white blood cells and therefore may help protect against the cold.
+But it’s all about getting the right amount, as you can have too much of a good thing.
 Studies show high doses of fish oil supplements may actually alter the body’s immune function in ways that can lead to a dysfunctional immune response to viral or bacterial infections.
 So don’t just pop a pill without checking with a health professional first.